Concussion Treatment Management

 Health First is proud to announce new medical equipment to help improve and provide post concussive treatment to our patients.
 By incorporating post concussive rehabilitation into our care programs it enhances our treatment programs to improve overall patient health.
 Health First will be providing structured therapeutic programs that help patients overcome post concussive symptoms.

-Our post concussive program uses the most advanced technology and treatment to improve the quality of life for those with headaches, balance and dizziness problems.
+Our concussion treatment management program uses the most advanced technology and treatment to improve the quality of life for those with headaches, balance and dizziness problems.

 Our multi-pronged approach entails: